This one is called "Hmmmm?"

 This one I called, "So close!"
 I liked the idea of the Tigee being so close to the Oreos and yet so far away.
 So very, far away.

-This bench is called, "I got them Oreo Blues" I've always liked that song since I first heard it a bunch of years ago.
-It's written and sung by Lonnie Mack.
-It was also written by Mike Wilkerson.
+This next bench is called, "I got them Oreo Blues" I've always liked that song since I first heard it a bunch of years ago.
+It's written and sung by Lonnie Mack and also written by Mike Wilkerson.
 I got the idea of using it on a bench and for some reason(Maybe it was the right thing to do!)
 I asked permission to use the lyrics on a bench.
 And for some reason Lonnie Mack and the very nice people at Conexion said, "Sure!"
 It was really sweet.
 To paraphrase Mick Jagger, You don't always get what you ask for, but sometimes you do!
 Anyway part of my agreement says I can't show pictures of the entire bench, so here it is!

 These are the sides of the bench.